Kent Ferments: The Benefits of Kimchi for Gut Health

 Whole-Student-Holistic-Health-Wellbeing-Kent

 I am pleased to introduce ‘The Whole Student Programme’ ©.
-This is a health programme I have developed to provide holistic health and wellbeing support to students aged 12-19 to help them prosper in health, life and in their learning.
+This is a health programme I have developed to provide holistic health and wellbeing support to students aged 12-24 to help them prosper in health, life and in their learning.

 We integrate an in-depth holistic healthcare approach, scientific assessment and screening, with wise counsel, coaching and pragmatic interventions.

 The programme is led by Founder, Charlotte Fraser BA Hons, Dip.
 NNP, Dip.
-AIT, an award-winning nutritionist and holistic health practitioner.
-Charlotte also works in close partnership, with Sarah Morris and Carmen Beyxer at Emerge Be Who You Are.
-Nutritionist Virginia Hills DipION, mBANT, CNHC is also on the team.
+AIT, mAMP, an award-winning registered nutritionist and holistic health practitioner.
+Charlotte also works in close partnership, with other qualified practitioners and experts in other fields as required to further support students in making any sustainable lifestyle changes, to improve their wellbeing, and to facilitate and build personal development, growth and resilience.

 In devising this programme, we consulted many parents, teachers, schools and health professionals.
 It is the culmination of many years working in nutrition, holistic health and teaching, also our own experience as parents.
 The Whole Student Programme © aims to join the dots and to fill a big gap… a genuine need.
 Yes, there’s been lots of talk about ‘Holistic Education’ and the need for a ‘Whole Child’ curriculum.
 However, has there been a service available to students, parents and teachers that offers a truly holistic approach to the health and wellbeing of students?